 Georgia House Bill 849 was enacted in 2017.
-This bill modifies Code Section 48-7-53 and provides for the reporting of federal partnership adjustments effective for taxable years beginning on or after January 1, 2018.
-With a federal partnership adjustment the partnership is required to file an amended Georgia return (please check the "Amended due to IRS Audit" box on Page 1 of the Form 700).
-With a federal partnership adjustment (and also for an amended return filed by the partnership), a partnership may elect to pay the tax due on behalf of its partners by checking the box on Schedule 1.
-If the partnership makes this election, a schedule should be attached to the Form 700 which provides the details of the income reported for the partners and the total income should be entered on Line 1 of Schedule 1.
+This bill modifies Code Section 48-7-53 and provides for the reporting of Federal partnership adjustments effective for taxable years beginning on or after January 1, 2018.
+With a Federal partnership adjustment the partnership is required to file an amended Georgia return (please check the "Amended due to IRS Audit" box on Page 1 of the Form 700).
+With a Federal partnership adjustment (and also for an amended return filed by the partnership), a partnership may elect to pay the tax due on behalf of its partners by checking the box on page 1 of Form 700.
+If the partnership makes this election, a schedule should be attached to the Form 700 which provides the details of the income reported for the partners and the total income should be entered on page 1 of Form 700.
 The bill also provides for Georgia partnership audit adjustments and related appeals effective for taxable years beginning on or after January 1, 2017 and earlier if the Department and the partnership agree.
-For a Georgia partnership audit, a partnership may elect to pay the tax due on behalf of its partners by checking the box on Schedule 1.
+For a Georgia partnership audit, a partnership may elect to pay the tax due on behalf of its partners by checking the box on Line 2 of Schedule 1.
 This election can be made on an original or amended return filed before the audit starts or at the time of the audit.
 If the election is made, the partnership will not file an amended return, instead the Department will issue a notice to the partnership to facilitate the collection of the tax.
 If the election is not made, the partnership and its direct and indirect partners must file amended returns.